-RSS can be ordered now from MFJ Enterprises.
+The RSS 3 software image can be downloaded now from MFJ Enterprises.
 The software is open source and can be easily modified.

 The RigPi Station Server (RSS) uses a Raspberry Pi for controlling radios, keyers and antenna rotors.
 It includes add-on boards for audio and Morse code keying.

 The RigPi Keyer generates perfect Morse code using the popular K1EL WinKeyer chip.
-RSS will be available from MFJ soon.
+RSS is available from MFJ.

 The RigPi Audio board provides input and output audio for VoIP or other digital audio processing programs.
 It has I/Q auxiliary inputs for use in Panadapters.
-RSS will be available from MFJ soon.
+RSS is available from MFJ.

 Introducing the RigPi Station Server, MFJ-1234.